How to Clean Out & Learn from a Dead Beehive (Here’s What to Do!)

 The Beekeeper's Journal: An Illustrated Register for Your Beekeeping Adventures

 It is important to keep good records of the behavior of your bees.
 It will prove to be instrumental in the necropsy (animal autopsy) as well as ensure that the mistakes made are not repeated.
-To do this, use
+To do this, use a journal like this.

 This is particularly important when it comes to overwintering.
 Good record-keeping ensures you can look back on the weeks before you discovered that the hive was dead and learn from that experience.